gcallah/work/chaps/nnlt.md

 or consumed by others, i.e., play can be pursued as a form of work.

 Is there then *any* difference between play and work on the NNL account?
-I believe there is (Tollefsen, 2020).
-In the paradigmatic form of play, the standards by which excellence or skill are determined, identified, and pursued are to a great degree internal to the activity itself.
+I believe there is.^5^ In the paradigmatic form of play, the standards by which excellence or skill are determined, identified, and pursued are to a great degree internal to the activity itself.
 In a game, for example, a contingently determined set of rules is constitutive of the play of the game and its resolution (e.g., in victory and defeat), and what it means to be skilled at the game emerges in relation to that set of constitutive rules.
 There is thus no real way to identify excellence in performance in a game in a social world that lacks that game.

 By contrast, the standards of excellence and skill in work are determined to a considerable extent by the nature of the product that is